alxshelepenok/lumen/content/posts/introducing-the-fleek-api-cli-two-powerful-interfaces.md

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/5bfd08e4-c403-4481-b53c-c110806e1870_text.gif)

-Unlike using our web app, when you deploy through the CLI, **Fleek doesn't handle the the build process**, which simplifies the need of configuring build settings through the CLI itself.
+Unlike using our web app, when you deploy through the CLI, **Fleek doesn't handle the build process**, which simplifies the need of configuring build settings through the CLI itself.
 The workflow when using the CLI looks a little something like this:

 1. Create a local repository.
 2. Build your project locally.